 After all of the bouncing and running around, guests returned to enjoy breakfast.
 I set the table to keep the littles entertained and make them feel like they were eating pancakes at a classic Jersey diner.

 Noise makers are always fun at a party.
 But the paper ones usually just end up in the trash.
 Instead, give the kids kazoos.
 They can make some noise and then take them home to make some more.

 The place mats were designed to keep the kids entertained after they ate – just like a real diner.
 They were customized with the child’s own “House of Pancakes”.
 I added some classic pen and pencil games for the kids to enjoy.
 Each child received a little cello bag of crayons to make playing easier.
 And everyone loves tic tac toe.

 For part of the favor, there were delicious pancake cookies (affiliate) They almost look like the real thing with that adorable butter patted melting on top.
 The cookies were a fun way to send the joys of pancakes home.

 I also gave each child the book Curious George Makes Pancakes (affiliate) As a former teacher and advocate against plastic party favors, I love giving books as birthday party favors.
 It’s something the little guests can enjoy over and over again.

 One other activity at the table setting was a fruit cereal necklace kit.
 After eating, guests enjoyed making fruit cereal necklaces to wear home.
 Although, not many made it that far.

-A pancakes and pajamas party is a fun birthday idea for all age groups.
+A pancakes and pajamas party is a fun birthday idea for all age groups, but it’s especially a fun toddler birthday party idea.
 Toddlers and preschoolers love wearing pajamas and enjoying pancakes together.